Evgenus/jdtd/README.md

         ]
     };

-The portion of the single data could be handled by editor is represented by `FILE` rule.
+The data could be handled by editor is represented by `FILE` rule.

 **2. Create editor instance.**